MBTIWeaver

 How do INFJs differ from INFPs?

 Although both types share Introversion and Intuitive preferences, their cognitive function stacks differ substantially.
 INFJs lead with Introverted Intuition (Ni) and use Extraverted Feeling (Fe) as their auxiliary, orienting them toward convergent insights expressed through social harmony.
 INFPs lead with Introverted Feeling (Fi) and use Extraverted Intuition (Ne) as their auxiliary, orienting them toward deeply personal values explored through divergent possibilities.
-Thomson (1998) notes that INFJs tend to seek patterns that unify understanding, while INFPs tend to seek authenticity and personal meaning across multiple possibilities.
+Thomson (1998) notes that INFJs seek patterns that unify understanding, while INFPs seek authenticity and personal meaning across multiple possibilities.

 What does the 'INFJ door slam' refer to?